Metalwork For Your Lampwork - Interview with Gisela Kati

 We have been working on two fronts, one having the compilation of the Metalwork for your lampwork tutorials series in printed book form.

-Second, a book and online jewelry making class for school age students.
+Second, a book and online jewelry making class for any age students.
 Covering basic metalworking skills with no-solder projects.

 Tell me about the Metalwork for your lampwork series.